MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles-csh.md

 ## Knowledge Base Search control

-The Customer Service Hub comes with an enhanced Knowledge Base Search that shows you the articles arranged in a single stream.
-Searching, sorting, and filtering the articles in the search control will be faster and more responsive with improvements to article viewability and usability.
+Customer Service Hub comes with an enhanced Knowledge Base Search that shows you articles arranged in a single stream.
+Searching, sorting, and filtering the articles in the search control is faster and more responsive, with improvements to article viewability and usability.

 When you select the **Knowledge Base Search** option in the **RELATED** section, the **Knowledge Base Search** control loads, and you can view the following: